The 12 healthiest berries to include in your diet

 5. Açai bath

-Acai bowls have been all the rage lately, but what do you know about this Brazilian fruit?
+Acai bowls have been all the rage lately, but what do you know regarding this Brazilian fruit?
 Acai berries are very high in antioxidants (including anthocyanins which protect heart health and improve immune system function), electrolytes, dietary fiber, trace minerals, B vitamins, amino acids and sterols plants.
 As with many berries, the acai berry’s antioxidant count is impressive and helps the body be more resistant to the effects of free radical damage.

 6. Strawberries